jorins/asiana.se/src/content/en/index/hero.md

 On **August 8th**, restaurant Asiana opens in northern Jordbro.
-Here you will find the best of the east asian kitchen.
+Here you will find the best of east asian cuisine.
 Hot pot, sushi, and much more!